 — Flax seeds.

-— Low-carb condiments, like mustard, with added sugar for flavoring.
+— Low-carb condiments, such as mustard, with added sugar for flavoring.

-The Dr. Now diet prohibits certain foods because of their high-calorie content.
-Here are some foods to avoid on the Dr. Now diet:
+The Dr. Now diet prohibits certain foods because of their high-calorie content, including:

 — Battered and fried meats (fried chicken and chicken-fried steak).

 — Certain carbs (crackers, snack chips, popcorn, white rice, brown rice, pancakes, waffles and pasta).

 — Fruits high in natural or added sugar (bananas, cantaloupe, mangos, watermelon and fruit canned in syrup).